janbar/ipfilter/README.txt

 =================

-First you need to download some CIDR files or define your list of CIDR records to be inserted in the database.
+First you need to download some CIDR files or define your list of CIDR records to fill the database.
 Finally use the CLI 'ipfiltercli' to create or update the database as follows:

   1. Launch the CLI.